-You've probably heard about ACE credits before, but never quite understood their purpose.
-In short, they are trainings or courses in which professionals and military members participate that qualify for academic collegiate credit.
+Ace credits are trainings or courses in which professionals and military members participate that qualify for academic collegiate credit.
 To truly understand how this process works, you need to begin by defining ACE.
-The American Council on Education (ACE) is the only higher education organization that represents presidents and chancellors of all types of U.S. accredited, degree-granting institutions.
+The American Council on Education (ACE) is the only higher education organization that represents presidents and chancellors of all types of United States accredited, degree-granting institutions.
 This includes community colleges and four-year institutions, private and public universities, as well as nonprofit and for-profit colleges.
 This cross-sector membership enables ACE to serve as higher education's unifying voice.

 Information provided by: Information by American Council on Education.

-It can be difficult to wrap your mind around how you can earn credits by taking ACE-approved courses.
 The ACE College Credit Recommendation Service (CREDIT) helps professionals gain access to academic credit for formal learning that is obtained outside of a traditional collegiate setting.
 The ACE CREDIT Course Review is a process where a team of faculty from an institute of higher learning reviews a student's courses and decides whether to award college credit, including how much can be applied.
-Credit valuation varies and is at the discretion of the college or university.
+Credit valuation can vary and is at the discretion of the college or university.
 Many organizations and the military are participating members for the review so that employees and servicemembers can get the maximum benefit out of their training.
 There are four types of basic categories where credit can be applied: vocational, lower division baccalaureate/associate, upper division baccalaureate, or graduate degree.

-The Guide to the Evaluation of Educational Experiences in the Armed Services has been around for more than half a century.
+The Guide to the Evaluation of Educational Experiences in the Armed Services has been active for more than half a century.
 It's the standard reference work for allowing training acquired in the military to be used toward collegiate credit.
-The Ace Military Guide is available online and provides visitors the ability to search for ACE-approved courses and Occupations that allow servicemembers to gain ACE credits to put toward their collegiate career.
-The ACE military Guide Online allows visitors to explore the potential occupation or see if their training experiences have provided them with ACE credits.
+The Ace Military Guide is available online and provides visitors the ability to search for ACE-approved courses and occupations that allow servicemembers to gain ACE credits to put toward their collegiate career.
+The ACE military Guide Online can also allow visitors to explore the potential occupation or see if their training experiences have provided them with ACE credits.

-Servicemembers should note that new courses and occupations can be added at any time, because ACE is continually performing evaluations.
+Servicemembers should note that new courses and occupations can be added at any time, as ACE is continually performing evaluations.

-If you are experiencing difficulty while searching online to see if any of your professional training can translate into ACE credits, you can always check with an advisor from your academic institution.
-If you're a servicemember performing this search and are running into the same issue, you can speak with your Education Service Officer (ESO) or an advisor from the academic institution in which you are interested.
+If you are experiencing difficulty while searching online to see if any of your professional training can translate into ACE credits, you can check with an advisor from your academic institution.
+Servicemembers searching for ACE credits may also speak with their Education Service Officer (ESO) or an advisor from the academic institution in which they are interested.

-Villanova University has a long tradition of educating professionals and servicemembers.
-Ranked the #1 Master's University in the North, Villanova is widely recognized as a leader in online professional education.
-Villanova has added a 100% online video-based Human Resource Master's Degree to its roster of e-learning online education programs.
-Villanova's master certificate programs are designed for managers and other professionals who want to improve their performance and prepare for industry certification.
+Villanova offers a wide array of 100% online video-based e-learning education programs.
+Villanova's certificate programs are designed for managers and other professionals who want to improve their performance and prepare for industry certification.

-If you're wondering how you can obtain ACE credits for your Villanova online certificate coursework you will have to take a proctored exam for each course.
+If you're seeking ACE credits for Villanova online certificate coursework, you will typically have to take a proctored exam for each course.
 To find out more information you can visit the Villanova FAQ page.
-Plus, you can also view the courses which are recommended for college credit with ACE.